nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 </table>

 The person who recorded the vaccine as having been administered **MUST** be included.
-This **SHOULD** also include the practitioner who adminisitered the vaccine if that is known.
+This **SHOULD** also include the practitioner who administered the vaccine if that is known.

 ### practitioner.role